 By contrast, bank checks cut from Discover Bank’s money market accounts, savings accounts, and even CDs never cost anything.
 Discover also never charges for issuing checks to your account.

-1. High Minimum Deposits for Money Market, CD, and Savings Accounts
+1. High Minimum Deposits for Money Market and CD Accounts

 In addition to the high minimum opening deposit, Discover Bank’s CDs have another big limitation: You can’t cash them out early without incurring a penalty.
 This isn’t unusual, but no-penalty CDs have become more common in recent years.
-For instance, Ally Bank’s No Penalty CD offers an 11-month term with a 0.87% interest rate.
-PNC Bank’s Ready Access CD has a 12-month term and a 0.85% yield.
-Discover Bank’s closest analogue, the 12-month CD, comes with an interest rate of 0.95% and an early withdrawal penalty of three months’ interest.
+For instance, Ally Bank’s No Penalty CD offers an 11-month term with yields well north of 1% APY.
+Discover Bank’s closest analogue, the 12-month CD, comes with an early withdrawal penalty of 3 months’ interest.

 3. No Brokerage